Intro

 Let me explain—it wasn’t solely the fault of those aboard the ship at the time, although they displayed plenty of the quality.
 It was a combination of them and society’s hubris.

-1. First, it was widely believed the ship was unsinkable.
+- First, it was widely believed the ship was unsinkable.
 The captain, Edward Smith, once said in 1907 that he “could not imagine any condition which would cause a ship to founder.
 Modern shipbuilding has gone beyond that.”
 We thought ourselves above nature.
 Always a mistake.

-2. Second, it was common practice at the time to not slow down, even for known iceberg conditions.
+- Second, it was common practice at the time to not slow down, even for known iceberg conditions.
 Again, we would find it common sense that if there were known ship destroying objects in the area and the ship was operating in poor visibility (such as at night) that the ship would slow down.
 But no. That was seen as unnecessary, because, after all, “modern shipbuilding has gone beyond that.”

-4. Fourth, the Titanic was not equipped with an adequate number of lifeboats.
+that, because the stupidity is too much for me.
+No one thought to give the person whose job it was to see ahead of the ship and keep it safe the most common piece of sight augmentation equipment?
+And the lookout himself never thought to ask for it?
+I guess he thought his natural vision was good enough. - Fourth, the Titanic was not equipped with an adequate number of lifeboats.
 Although it was indeed up to regulation at the time, that’s no excuse for an abdication of common sense.
 They thought that they could be used to ferry those aboard to another ship.
 But no other ship came.
 The only one in range to save those aboard had not acted, likely because they believed it too unlikely that the Titanic was sinking.
 There’s also substantial evidence that extra lifeboats were not included because they ruined the visual appeal of the ship.
 Aesthetics, or lives?
 Hubris—they were believed to be an unnecessary burden.

-5. Fifth, they weren’t prepared— and for no other reason than that they believed themselves to be invincible.
+that they believed themselves to be invincible.
 They believed themselves to be above nature.
 Like a teenager driving a car 100 miles per hour on a canyon road, they believed they were talented and equipped enough to handle the risk.
 But they gambled not just with their lives, but with the lives of 2,228 people.
 And they lost.

 Now, what do the Titanic and icebergs have to do with a carbon tax?
 As you might have guessed, it’s an analogy.